 - Grab a dumbbell with your hands just underneath your torso.

-- Tighten your buttocks, thighs, and glutes and raise your upper body together with a dumbbell until you feel stretch in your lower spine.
+- Tighten your buttocks, thighs, and glutes, and raise your upper body together with a dumbbell until you feel a stretch in your lower spine.

 - Hold for a few seconds and slowly decrease your upper body until your face is nearest to the floor.
 That’s 1 rep. Repeat this as many times as you’d like.